 Rainforest Action Network and Racial Justice and Racial Equity

-For 30 years, RAN has fought to preserve forests, protect the climate and uphold human rights.
+For over 30 years, RAN has fought to preserve forests, protect the climate and uphold human rights.
 Fighting against systemic injustice and partnering with communities on the frontlines of these efforts have been core values at RAN since its founding in 1985

 Challenging racial injustice and racial inequity falls directly in line with our mission, vision and values.
 We cannot fulfill our mission, achieve our vision, or embody our values if we do not actively address this fundamental systemic injustice that informs every aspect of society.